Last updated:

 Summary

 These tumors cause the affected synovium, bursae or tendon sheaths to thicken and overgrow.
 They are benign, which means they are not cancerous and do not spread to other areas of the body (metastasize).
-However, they can grow and cause damage to the surrounding tissue and structures of the body.
-Symptoms can include pain, swelling and limitation of movement of the joint.
+However, they can grow and cause damage to the surrounding tissue and structures of the affected limb.
+Symptoms can include pain, swelling, tenderness, warmth at the location and limitation of movement of the joint.
 Large or small joints can be affected depending upon the tumor subtype.
 In localized TGCT, smaller joints tend to be affected, such as digits and parts of the foot.
-In diffuse TGCT, large joints tend to be involved, commonly the knee.
-Surgery is the main treatment option, but the tumor tends to recur, particularly in diffuse TGCT, which was previously known as pigmented villonodular synovitis.
-If untreated or if the tumor continually recurs, these tumors can result in damage and degeneration of the affected joint and surrounding tissues or structures.
+In diffuse TGCT, large joints tend to be involved, most commonly the knee.
+Surgery is often the initial treatment option.
+However, depending on the subtype, the tumor can recur, particularly in diffuse TGCT which was previously known as pigmented villonodular synovitis (PVNS).
+If untreated or if the tumor continually recurs, they can result in damage and degeneration of the affected joint and surrounding tissues or structures.
 Sometimes, they can cause significant disability.
-In rare cases, amputation is required.
+In rare cases, amputation is warranted.

 Introduction